wavemaker/docs/learn/react-native/automate-reactnative-apps.md

 We have created a sample automation framework to execute a single testcase.
 All you have to do is,

-* Get the setup ready
+* Get the setup ready.
-* Generate apk of an application
+* Generate apk of an application.
-* Clone or Download the zip from this repository [Appium test framework](https://github.com/anitha-thummalapally/reactnative_automation.git)
+* Clone or Download the zip from this repository.
+  [Appium test framework](https://github.com/anitha-thummalapally/reactnative_automation.git)
-* If Downloaded, extract and Start writing a testcase using the above mentioned process and execute it.
+* If downloaded, extract and start writing a testcase using the above mentioned process and execute it.

 ## Execution